-ECONOMICS 232-Principles of Economics II (3-0) Credit: 3.
+ECONOMICS 232 - Principles of Economics II

-Prerequisite: Economics 231 or consent of instructor.
+Prerequisite: Economics 231 or consent of Departmental Chairperson.

 A continuation of a study of the principles of economics, of production and of distribution; the fundamentals of supply and demand; labor, capital, natural resources, international trade, economic growth and current economic problems.
 (220401)